 She whirled to face him, and visibly made an effort to regain her poise.

 "I'm sorry, Donald.
+1-I didn't know

-I-I didn't know what I was saying."
+what I was saying."

-He came farther into the room, running his hand through his already rumpled hair.
+He came farther into the room,

+running his hand through his already rumpled hair.
 "I know," he said rumpled hair.
 "I know," he said heavily.
-"Sometimes I think nobody in this family-except Miss Adams-knows what he's saying."
+"Sometimes I think nobody in this family-except Miss Adams-

+in this family-except similar knows what he's saying."
 "Donald," Gladys said in a soft, determined voice.
-"I came here this termined voice.
-"I came here this afternoon to see your mother.
-I wanted to tell her that she's running your life-making you into a molly-coddle, a weakling.
+"I came here this mather.
+I afternoon to see your mother.
+I wanted to tell her that she's ruining your life-making you into a molly coddle, a weakling.
 But somehow I don't think that would do any good.
 I'll tell you something, instead."

-"We've been through all this before Gledys can't you wait a while?"
+"We've been through all this being herself to this bitter scene.

-"We've been through all this before, Gladys-can't you wait a while?"
-"I've waited two years, Donald.
-Two years, with only half a husband.
-Now I'm not waiting any longer.
-You must tell your mother that I'm coming to this house, to live as your wife.
-And you must tell her that today."

-The words were brave enough, but there was a suspicious quiver behind there was a suspicious quiver behind them, the brightness of tears in her eyes.
-Gladys Gray wasn't by any means the strong-willed young lady she was trying to seem; she was driving herself to this bitter scene.
 "But-I can't, Gladys!"
 Donald protested.
 "At least, not-not today.
 Of course, I see that something has to be done.
-But Mother still isn't well, and-and I haven't figured out exactly what I can say to her-maybe, tomorrow-" "Tomorrow!
-"Tomorrow!
-For two years that's the only word I've heard.
-I've gone to sleep with it pounding through my brain.
+But Mother still isn't well, and-and I haven't figured out exactly what I can say to her-maybe, tomorrow-" tomorrow-

+we ve been through all this before, Gladys-can't you wait a while?"

+"I've waited two years, Donald.
+Two

+years, with only half a husband.
+Now

+I'm not waiting any longer.
+You

+must tell your mother that I'm coming to this bayes, to live as well." ing to this house, to live as your wife.
+And you must tell her that today."

+The words were brave enough, but there was a suspicious quiver behind them, the brightness of tears in her eyes.
+Gladys Gray wasn't by any means the strong-willed young lady she was trying to seem; she was drivto sleep with it pounding through my brain.
 But-tomorrow never comes, Donald!
 Not with you.
 Because you're afraid!"